 Paraprofessionals play an integral role in facilitating student achievement as well as supporting the work of the classroom teacher.
 Children with ADHD and learning challenges, while often bright, enthusiastic, and creative individuals, can create a tremendous challenge in the classroom due to their behaviors and their unique needs for support.

 This workshop will address the specific challenges that paraprofessionals face as they work to support the needs of the individual student, the learning environment, and the classroom teacher.

-To get in touch with Cindy regarding a Professional Development Presentation or a Presentation for Parents, please click the button below and fill out our Contact Form on the next page.
-She will get back to you as soon as possible.
+If interested in having Cindy as a guest speaker for Professional Development Presentation or a Presentation for Parents, please click the button below, complete the Contact Form and she will get back to you as soon as possible.

 Check Out Cindy & Carly's Book for Teachers and other School Professionals!

 ADHD, Executive Function & Behavioral Challenges in the Classroom:Managing the Impact on Learning, Motivation and Stressby Cindy Goldrich, M.Ed., ADHD-CCSP & Carly Goldrich, BS, ED

 Take advantage of the latest brain research and evidence-based best practices to get kids motivated, focused, organized and performing closer to their real potential.